Travelling with a camera

 Another option is to insert camera packing cubes into a solid travel backpack.
 I keep the essential photography gear (like my spare lens and batteries) at the top of the Transfer Pack so I can access them quickly.
 Zipper pouches are great for keeping these small pieces together.

-Hanging your camera off you with a strap is the norm when you’re walking around, but if you’d rather it sit snug against you, check out some dedicated camera clips which can attach your camera directly to your backpack harness.
+Hanging your camera off you with a strap is the norm when you’re travelling with a camera around various towns and tourist spots, but if you’d rather it sit snug against you, check out some dedicated camera clips which can attach your camera directly to your backpack harness.

-Sometimes things go wrong when you travel.
+Sometimes things go wrong when you travel with a camera.
+Very wrong.
 You might accidentally damage your camera gear, or even worse, have it stolen.
 Getting good insurance is essential.

-If you’re like us and travel with expensive equipment, it’s best to get dedicated camera insurance.
-We’re currently using Professional Photographers Insurance Broker and have been happy so far!
+If you’re like us and travel with expensive camera equipment, it’s best to get dedicated camera insurance.

 You’re ready to capture more moments, now get ready for anything with travel gear for every adventure.